cjerdonek/molt/README.md

   * Separate tester code from tester config, and put the tester code into a subfolder.

+  * Consider running pylint, PyChecker, and/or pep8 in addition to the doctests in each module.

 The script is still in progress and not yet usable.
 Comments and suggestions are welcome.